DevOps-Cert/linuxsystemadministration/README.md

 More tweaks can be found at https://wiki.ubuntu.com/SquidDebProxy
 ### apt-mirror
 An alternative idea would be a local apt-mirror repository which will never slow you down in that all files will be local; but, it will take a significant amount of time and space to populate your repository.
 While the fastest automated solution from a loading of any package once mirror is populated; the space makes this a suspect method as mirror will take in the ballpark of 129.0 GB heavily depending on configuration (use deb-amd64 to not also download i386).
-### apt-cacher-ng
-Another idea would be to use apt-cacher-ng which will be slow on the first download of a file; but, like squid will keep a copy around for all future usage.
-In contrast to apt-mirror, when clients are requesting for a package, apt-cacher checks if it has it cached, if yes – the package is served, if no – apt-cacher-ng fetches it from repositories, serves it to the client, and caches it [for other clients].
-The biggest concern about this approach is people report it isn't stable.
-Squid seems to be a better option.

 ## Files to support Vagrant
 Install vagrant and put the supplied Vagrantfile, lb40.txt and standardize.txt file in the same folder.
 Bring up the VMs (after they finish downloading) with vagrant up.
 As we are using vagrant, the default username and password to accomplish tasks for these activities is vagrant/vagrant.

-#### Vagrantfile
+Feel free to use fewer hosts; but, since there is an abundancy of memory and processing power it seems logical to crank up may VMs with 1 GB of RAM.

+<details><summary>Vagrantfile</summary>

 ```
 Vagrant.configure("2") do |config|
  config.vm.provision :shell, path: "standardize.txt", run: 'always'